devopsdays/devopsdays-web/content/page/organizing.md

 - a logo for the website & a URL to link it to (if they're a new sponsor)
 - an email address of a contact you can reach
-- a Twitter handle for you to thank (optionally)
+- a Twitter handle for you to thank (very optional)
 - the invoice details (including VAT in Europe)

 In return you'll :